 - Salt and ground black pepper to taste

-- 1 tbsp avocado oil (or any vegetable oil)
+- 1 tablespoon avocado oil (or any vegetable oil)

 - 2 green chili peppers, like jalapeno or serrano (minced).
 Use more or less based on your tolerance for heat.